MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

     - Mark the field as required, then customize the error message to be shown when the field is required.
     - Add a description to the field and adjust its position (choices include above the field, below the field, and above the label).
     - Set the validation rules for the field.
-        - Use the simple options to configure out-of-the-box validations.
+        - Use the options to configure out-of-the-box validations.
         - Use the Regex option to enter custom validation using regular expressions.

 ## Enable attachments on a form